Ellie Scotney: World titles

 On June 10, 2023, in London, England, Scotney defeated Cherneka Johnson by unanimous decision to become a new IBF super bantamweight champion.

 On September 30, 2023, in London, England, Scotney successfully defended IBF super bantamweight championship by unanimous decision against Laura Soledad Griffa.

 On April 13, 2024, in Manchester, England, Scotney secured a unanimous decision win against Ségolène Lefebvre to become unified super-bantamweight champion by retaining her IBF title and adding her French opponent's WBO championship and the vacant Ring Magazine belt to her collection.

 She was scheduled to defend her titles against Mea Motu at the Co-op Live Arena in Manchester on 26 October 2024, but withdrew from the fight due to injury.
 The fight was rearranged for 26 January 2025 at Motorpoint Arena, Nottingham, with Scotney retaining her titles by unanimous decision.

 Signing with Most Valuable Promotions

 On 9 April 2025, it was announced that Scotney had signed with Most Valuable Promotions and would be fighting on the undercard of the Amanda Serrano vs. Katie Taylor trilogy bout.

 IBF, WBC and WBO super bantamweight championship unification

 Holding the unified IBF and WBO super bantamweight titles, Scotney faced WBC 122-pound champion Yamileth Mercado in a championship unification at Madison Square Garden in New York City, New York on 11 July 2025.
 She won by unanimous decision.

 Undisputed super bantamweight championship

 Holding the IBF, WBC, and WBO female super bantamweight titles, Scotney was scheduled to face WBA female champion Mayelli Flores for the undisputed title on 14 November 2025, in Miami, Florida, USA, on the undercard of Jake Paul vs. Gervonta Davis.
 However, the fight was cancelled when Scotney suffered an injury during training camp.
+On 4 February 2026, it was announced that the bout had been rearranged to take place at Olympia London in England on 5 April 2026.
+Scotney won by unanimous decision.

+On 12 May 2026, Scotney vacated all her titles and announced she was moving up in weight divisions to featherweight.
+She is scheduled to challenge WBC female featherweight champion Tiara Brown at College Park Center in Arlington, Texas, USA, on 8 November 2026.